redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 If you're on a Linux machine, the exact mechanism you'll use will vary by your distribution.

-1. Start by opening the Terminal.
-You might find this in your distribution by searching for "Shell."
+1. Open Terminal.
 2. Enter the command appropriate to your distribution.
+If you aren't sure of your distribution, follow the Ubuntu instructions.

 - If you are using Fedora, RHEL, or CentOS, enter ```sudo dnf install git-all```.
 - If you are using Ubuntu or another Debian-based distribution, enter ```sudo apt install git-all```